-Now, a new law ensures that self-payers can get a written cost estimate for planned medical procedures.
+Now, a new law ensures that self-payers can get a written cost estimate for planned medical and dental procedures.

-The No Surprises Act, which went into effect in January 2022, entitles patients to a written “good faith estimate” of the cost of a planned procedure or care.
+The No Surprises Act, which went into effect in January 2022, entitles patients to a written “good faith estimate” of the cost of a planned medical or dental care.

 For those without insurance or for those paying for care that is not covered by insurance, health care professionals and facilities must give patients a written good faith estimate based on the “reasonably expected” costs of a procedure.